epage/epage.github.io/blog/dev/pr-style.md

 Some will abandon their work and another will pick it up.

-If someone does walk away from a PR, we are no longer tracking the need in our backlog.
+If someone does walk away from a PR, the need is no longer being tracked in the reviewer's backlog.
 Someone looking for existing conversations is unlikely to find it among the PRs.

 PRs also create social pressure on reviewers to quickly merge them.